Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

 He says that might help explain why Sondland backed Trump.
 But that support was a process.
 Sondland supported Trump — and then he didn't, distancing himself after the then-candidate criticized the Gold Star Khan family.

 Then Trump became the nominee, and Sondland went all in.
 He still had his eyes on the prize — a European ambassador post — and jobs like that often are doled out to top donors.
-He gave $1 million to Trump's inaugural committee — but made the donation quietly, through four separate entities.
+He gave $1 million to Trump's inaugural committee, but made the donation quietly, through four separate entities.

 Len Bergstein spent a decade working as a consultant for Sondland.
 He helped Sondland push back against a big convention center hotel in Portland.
 He also observed him as he made political alliances around the state.